shaozelian/everest/docs/technologies/2025-05-19-jekyll-blog.md

 parent: Jekyll Series
 nav_order: 2
 tags: [jekyll, blog]
 excerpt: Blog is an informational website consisting of articles (also known as posts).
 Jekyll is a very simple template for blog site but popular and easy to use.
-Prerequisite: This post assumes you have already a website built using Jekyll template.
 ---

 ## Table of contents